-Anna Clift is founder and executive director of the International Cello Institute, where she collaborates with teachers and students from around the world.
-Passionate about educating young musicians, she teaches and mentors young cellists worldwide.
-Ms. Clift is currently a member of the music faculty at St Olaf College.
-Additionally she has taught and performed at colleges, universities and summer programs across the United States.
+Teaching Artist Anna Clift is a member of the music faculty at St. Olaf College.
+Ms. Clift is founder and executive director of the International Cello Institute, where she collaborates with teachers and students from around the world.
+Passionate about educating young musicians, she teaches and mentors young cellists worldwide and has taught and performed at colleges, universities and summer programs across the United States.

 Having extensive orchestral experience, she has played as an extra player with the Minnesota Orchestra since 1989.
 An avid chamber musician, she is a former member of the Artaria String Quartet and the Artemis Piano Trio and has been a guest performer with the Cavani String Quartet, the Isles Ensemble and the Saint Paul Chamber Orchestra.